Rigo19/drobeApp/README.md

 # DrobeApp
 ## Vision:

- This project consists of team members James Cowley, Elham Ul Islam, Rigo Lizaola, and Blake Jameson.
+ This project consists of team members James Cowley, Elham Ul Islam, Rigo Lizaola, Blake Jameson, and Mackenzie Toliver.

  We are creating an application where you have access to a virtual wardrobe.
 Here, you can save the different outfits and clothes you have.